gate/gateapi-go/docs/FuturesApi.md

 Batch modify orders by specified IDs

-Multiple different order IDs can be specified, maximum 10 orders per request
+Multiple different order IDs can be specified.
+A maximum of 10 orders can be modified in one request

 ### Required Parameters